 Breaking In (1989)

 You might think 'Oh really a Burt Reynolds movie from the late 80s?' but this is a little gem of a film.
 Breaking In is a tight, low key crime film of considerable charm.
 John Sayles wrote the script.
 Bill Forsyth directed.
 Burt plays an ageing career criminal who is interrupted during a house break in by another bloke who is also breaking in, the story unfolds from there.
+Burt is great here.
 Highly recommended.
 RIP Burt.

 The Fog (1980)

 Funny little ghost story slasher movie about a sinister fog that encroaches on the seaside town of Antonio Bay.
 John Carpenter creates a fabulously gloomy atmosphere with sound and vision.
 It gets particularly exciting when he amps up the the pounding doomcore score.
 Special mention must go to Adrienne Barbeau's hair.
 Is this the only film to star Jamie Lee Curtis alongside her mommy Janet Leigh?